Baking Bread Goodness

-Of all the bakers who run successful bakeries here in the Rose City, one of the most well known and highly regarded has to be Ken’s Artisan Bakery.
-Owner Ken Forkish has a well known story of leaving the high tech workforce to pursue his dream of running a bakery.
-The success of Ken’s Artisan Bakery has also recently spawned the opening of Ken’s Artisan Pizza, which has quickly become an extremely popular hang out with local pizza lovers.
+Of all the bakers who run successful bakeries here in the Rose City, one of the most well-known and highly regarded has to be Ken’s Artisan Bakery.
+Owner Ken Forkish has a well-known story of leaving the high-tech workforce to pursue his dream of running a bakery.
+The success of Ken’s Artisan Bakery has also recently spawned the opening of Ken’s Artisan Pizza, which has quickly become an extremely popular hangout with local pizza lovers.
 I had a chance recently to get Forkish to answer some questions for me via email about his culinary lifestyle.

 NM: Though many people have heard the story of your background, can you provide us a bit of a refresher on how you got into the bakery business?

 Forkish: I left my former career in telecommunications and later internet advertising in 1999 to do something that I really cared about.
-I was inspired by many trips to France, Italy, and other parts of Europe to build a place that made many of the breads and pastries that I loved but could not find here.
+I was inspired by many trips to France, Italy, and other parts of Europe to build a place that made many of the bread and pastries that I loved but could not find here.
 A well-made croissant.
 A rustic tart.
 A big boule of pain au levain.
 A real baguette.
 Things that come from the hands of an artisan.
 It was a significant and comprehensive life change for me, and a difficult one too.
 One of my biggest assets, I think, was that I had many points of reference for what these products should be, given the times I lived and traveled in Europe.

 I fell in love with the romance of being a baker too.
-Much of my inspiration came from Lionel Poilane, the well known Parisian baker who died tragically in a helicopter crash a few years ago – Poilane was one of the first to bring back old ways of baking on a large enough scale to make more than a local name for himself, while preserving the methods of small-scale baking.
+Much of my inspiration came from Lionel Poilane, the well known Parisian baker who died tragically in a helicopter crash a few years ago – Poilane was one of the first to bring back old ways of baking on a large enough scale to make more than a local name for himself while preserving the methods of small-scale baking.
 He used the term ‘retro-innovation’, to describe the manufactory he built of twenty-some wood-fired ovens, each managed by one baker.
-Before I opened Ken’s Artisan Bakery in 2001 I had years to plan, study, read books and fantisize about making my dream come true.
+Before I opened Ken’s Artisan Bakery in 2001 I had years to plan, study, read books, and fantasize about making my dream come true.
 Then after we opened the struggle of making the business succeed made some of the dreams and romance fade away.

 NM: What is the most challenging thing about running a bakery?
 Why?

-Forkish: In French there is a saying ‘you have to sell a lot of bread to make a little money’.
+Forkish: In French, there is a saying ‘you have to sell a lot of bread to make a little money.’
 The fundamental thing about the kind of bakery I operate is that the ingredient costs and labor costs are very high.
 We buy the best quality ingredients (e.g. Valhrona chocolate, whole bean vanilla, organic flour), and make everything we sell on the premise, from scratch.
 Each day we anticipate how many of a few dozen products we will sell.
 If we guess low, we run out and people are disappointed.
 If we guess high, we have a lot of waste, because most items can’t be carried over to the next day.